Perogie Day: for all the “one days” we didn’t get

 They’re my favourite food of all time.

-They connect me to my Ukrainian roots, which feels especially important as I’ve struggled with my lineage and legacy there.
+They connect me to my Ukrainian roots, which feels especially important as I’ve struggled with my family lineage and legacy.

 They give us a reason to be together - to laugh, tell stories, and say Mom’s name out loud.

-But the reason that sits the deepest?
-Mom always said we could make perogies together “one day,” but her one days ran out.
+But the reason that sits the deepest is that Mom always said we could make perogies together “one day,” but her “one days” ran out.

 Perogie day is grief and joy.
 It’s loss and love.
 It’s remembering and continuing.
 And it’s intentional.

-It matters to me that the people I love know who my mom was.
-It’s important to me that my nephew, my niece, and now my daughter grow up hearing about her, seeing her photos, and understand that she’s part of us.
-Her one days may have run out, but her impact is still here with me - and with us.
+It matters to me that the people I love know who my mom is.
+That my nephew, my niece, and now my daughter grow up hearing about her, seeing her photos, and understand that she’s part of us.
+Mom’s “one days” may have run out, but her impact is still here with me - and with us.

 Comments